coinbase/salus/configuration/scanners/language_version_scan.md

 ---
 # Language Version Scan

-This scanner checks whether repository's programming language version is within the range of configured versions.
+These scanners check whether a repository's programming language version is within the range of configured versions.

 Salus Currently Supports the following Language Version Scanners